Hormones 101

 Have you ever had a surge of energy after a workout, or felt suddenly alert after a stressful situation?
 That’s hormones at work!

-Imagine hormones as letters being delivered to mailboxes throughout your body which trigger different reactions depending on who they are from (like us reacting to new shoes vs electricity bill).
-When your body needs something — like more energy for that gym workout, or to deal with that stressful boss — specific hormones are sent out to instruct the body’s organs on how to respond.
-For example, when you’re stressed, your adrenal glands release adrenaline (the “fight or flight” hormone) to prepare your body to react quickly to the situation.
+When your body needs something like more energy for a gym workout, or to deal with your stressful boss, specific hormones are sent out to instruct the body’s organs on how to respond.
+For example, when you’re stressed, your adrenal glands release adrenaline to prepare your body to react quickly to the situation.

 What Do Hormones Control?

-Growth & Development: Growth hormones help you grow taller as a child, and develop through puberty into an adult.
+• Growth & Development: Growth hormones help you grow taller as a child, and develop through puberty into an adult.
 They also influence things like bone density and muscle mass.

-Energy & Metabolism: Hormones play a big role in how efficiently your metabolism works (the process by which your body turns food into energy).
+• Energy & Metabolism: Hormones play a big role in how efficiently your metabolism works (the process by which your body turns food into energy).
 Insulin is a hormone produced by the pancreas that helps control your blood sugar levels and gives you energy from food.
 If insulin isn’t working properly, it can lead to conditions like diabetes.

-Mood & Emotions: Hormones like serotonin, dopamine, and cortisol play a huge role in how we feel emotionally.
+• Mood & Emotions: Hormones like serotonin, dopamine, and cortisol play a huge role in how we feel emotionally.
 Serotonin and dopamine are feel-good hormones that affect your mood and happiness, while cortisol is the stress hormone that spikes when you’re under pressure.
 If these hormone levels are out of balance, you might feel more anxious, depressed, or irritable than usual.

-Sleep: Melatonin is a hormone produced by the brain, it helps set your circadian rhythm (your body’s natural 24-hour cycle), so you know when to sleep and when to wake up.
+• Sleep: Melatonin is a hormone produced by the brain, it helps set your circadian rhythm (your body’s natural 24-hour cycle), so you know when to sleep and when to wake up.

 What Happens When Hormones Are Imbalanced?